 Australian Market Extends Early Gains In Mid-market

-(RTTNews) - The Australian market is extending its early gains in mid-market moves on Thursday, adding to the gains in the previous two sessions, following the mixed cues from Wall Street overnight.
-The benchmark S&P/ASX 200 is moving above the 9,050 mark to fresh all-time highs, with gains in gold miners, energy and financial stocks partially offset by weakness in technology stocks.
+(RTTNews) - The Australian stock market is extending its early gains in mid-market trading on Tuesday, also adding to the gains in the previous session, following the broadly positive cues from Wall Street overnight.
+The benchmark S&P/ASX 200 is moving well above the 9,050 level, with gains across most sector led by mining and technology stocks.

 👉🏽 Jetzt auch auf BXplus anmelden und von exklusiven Inhalten rund um Investment & Trading profitieren!